The QCD Adler function and the muon $g-2$ anomaly from renormalons: Effective running and the QCD Adler function at low energies

+A comment is now in order.
+Our approach provides a representation of the QCD Adler function as a transseries in $\alpha_s$, and the only requirement for Eq.~\eqref{trans_adler} to hold is that the coupling is not too large~\cite{Maiezza:2021mry}.
+The perturbative and the effective couplings coincide in the UV, where they are sufficiently small for the Eq.~\eqref{trans_adler} to be valid.
+Therefore, an effective top-bottom running of Eq.~\eqref{trans_adler} is performed through Eq.~\eqref{eff_running}.

+Notice also that, based on the (resummation of) renormalons, the result is intrinsically effective because of the inability to determine the parameters $K, C, c_1$.
+Therefore, the use of Eq.~\eqref{eff_running} for describing the low-energy running of $\alpha_s$ brings in no additional conceptual changes~\footnote{The operation of power corrections to physical observables and make the coupling $\alpha_s$ effective (analyzation) do not commute, and this would lead to ambiguity in Eq.~\eqref{trans_adler}~\cite{Cvetic:2006mk,Cvetic:2006gc,Cvetic:2013gta}.
+However, since Eq.~\eqref{trans_adler} is intrinsically ambiguous, one can reabsorb the ambiguity mentioned above in the definition of the fitted parameters (e.g., $"C"$).}.
 We find that the typical running for $\alpha_s$ reproducing the Adler function is such that at low energies, $\alpha_s(0)\simeq 1.6$, which is in the ballpark of known results in the literature.
-See Ref.~\cite{Deur:2016tte} and references therein for a detailed discussion about the low energy behavior of the QCD running coupling in several non-perturbative approaches.
+See Ref.~\cite{Deur:2016tte} and references therein for a detailed discussion about the low energy behavior of the QCD running coupling in several nonperturbative approaches.
+The possibility of describing the nonperturbative running of $\alpha_s$ within the resurgent framework merits dedicated analysis and is therefore left for future work.